avajs/ava/readme.md

 Concurrency is not parallelism.
 It enables parallelism.

-**Concurrency** is when two tasks can start, run, and complete in overlapping time periods.
+**Concurrency** is when two or more tasks can start, run, and complete in overlapping time periods.
 It doesn't necessarily mean they'll ever both be running at the same instant. (e.g. multitasking on a single-core machine.)

 **Parallelism** is when tasks literally run at the same time. (e.g. on a multicore processor.)